FindArticles FindArticles

 SHARE

-I spent time comparing the iPhone 17 Pro directly against the iPhone 16 Pro, moving between the two for daily tasks, shooting, gaming, and navigation.
-The headline: Apple focused on durability, outdoor visibility, and sustained performance this cycle.
-If you own a 16 Pro or you’re eyeing a discounted one, here’s what meaningfully changes—and what doesn’t.
+I spent time using the iPhone 17 Pro side by side with the iPhone 16 Pro, switching back and forth to use them for daily tasks, to shoot and game and get around.
+The headline: Apple returned to durable, outdoor-visible and sustained-performance basics this time around.
+If you already own a 16 Pro, or if you’re in the market for a deeply discounted one, here’s what changes in ways that matter — and what doesn’t.

 Table of Contents